-Authority and Responsibility

-The traffic safety grant program derives from the National Highway Safety Act of 1966 (23 USC §401, et seq.), and the Texas Traffic Safety Act of 1967 (Transportation Code, Chapter 723).
+Authority and Responsibility for funding of the traffic safety grant program derives from the National Highway Safety Act of 1966 (23 USC §401, et seq.), and the Texas Traffic Safety Act of 1967 (Transportation Code, Chapter 723).
 TRF-TS provides oversight of statewide projects and local projects at the agency's 25 districts.
 TRF-TS administers the program from its Austin headquarters in the Traffic Operations Division (TRF).